Tuxiboule/Projet4/README.md

 ## About

-This Python script allows you to manage the creation, resumption, and progression of a chess tournament.
+This Python script allows you to create, resume, and progress a chess tournament.

 ## Features